keesiemeijer/related-posts-by-taxonomy/readme.txt

 3. Twenty Thirteen screenshot.
 Post thumbnails (after post content) and the widget

 == Changelog ==
+= 0.4.1 =
+Updated 'include_terms' logic to search for related posts with different taxonomy terms if 'related' is set.
+Updated unit tests to be more reliable.
 = 0.4 =
 * Enhancement
 	* Added a new parameter 'related' to get posts with include_terms even if the current post doesn't have the included terms (unrelated).